narula/narula.github.io/_posts/2025-12-14-the-limits-of-cryptographic-privacy.md

 constant proving replaces constant disclosure.
 The information is hidden, but the control remains.

-# Why Markets Won't Save Us
+# Why markets won't save us

 Even if we get the technology and rules around how to use it right, technology does not operate in a vacuum.
 Unfortunately, markets don't